Are you looking for an affordable and user-friendly way to start your own podcast?

 While the free plan has its limitations, it’s a great option for beginners or anyone who wants to test the waters before committing to a paid plan.

-The paid plan, Anchor Plus, offers advanced analytics and additional features that can help podcasters grow their audience and monetize their content even further.
+The paid plan offers advanced analytics and additional features that can help podcasters grow their audience and monetize their content even further.

-With its user-friendly interface and affordable pricing, Anchor is definitely worth considering for anyone who wants to start their own podcast.
+With its user-friendly interface and affordable pricing, Anchor (now Spotify for Podcasters) is definitely worth considering for anyone who wants to start their own podcast.